timmak/arc-docs/en/aws/intro-concepts.md

 - Configuration tooling was designed for the last generation of computing metaphors (and often lags behind the releases of new functionality)
 - AWS is massive and overwhelming with many similar, but not the same, products
 - The web console is confusing, with divergent interfaces between interlocking services
-- Deep proprietary knowledge is required to configure and maintain common infrastructure primatives
+- Deep proprietary knowledge is required to configure and maintain common infrastructure primitives
 - Configuration and infrastructure can drift, leaving systems in states that are difficult to repeat / reproduce, and thus scale
 - Painful manifest files; JSON is difficult to read, has no comments, and unforgiving to edit; YAML isn't much better and especially worse with deeply nested statements

-_Some_ of these problems have been tamed with [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), creating repeatable and reproducable systems.
+_Some_ of these problems have been tamed with [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), creating repeatable and reproducible systems.

 The tradeoff is you are committing AWS configuration knowledge into your revision control systems.